Elementor Review: The Best WordPress Page Builder

 Widgets are the building blocks you’ll use to put your designs together, and Elementor has a long and diverse list for us to choose from.

-First, there are the basic elements that are available with the free version.
-These cover simple elements that every professional website needs like heading, image, text editor, and video.
+First, the basic elements are available with the free version.
+These cover simple elements that every professional website needs, like heading, image, text editor, and video.

 Taking it a bit further with the pro version are the pro widgets.
-These include elements that enhance the quality of your website’s design like the navigation menu, table of content, and share buttons.
+These include elements that enhance the quality of your website’s design, like the navigation menu, table of contents, and share buttons.

-You’d be surprised to know that in addition to all the widgets this page builder has, it also supports standard WordPress widgets.
+You’d be surprised to know that besides all the widgets this page builder has, it also supports standard WordPress widgets.

 Responsive Editing

-At this point we all should know the importance of having a responsive website, people are increasingly using mobile devices to surf the web so it’s a must.
-This is why Elementor by default creates responsive designs.
+At this point, we all should know the importance of having a responsive website.
+People increasingly use mobile devices to surf the web, so it’s a must.
+This is why Elementor, by default, creates responsive designs.
 Every design created with this page builder will automatically adjust to any screen size (and look good while doing it).

 Clicking the responsive button in the settings panel will allow you to preview your design in a mobile, tablet, or desktop screen format.